pnt103/Change_Filament/README.md

 Marlin's `Advanced Pause` feature provides the `M600 Filament Change` command and the associated
-`M701 Load Filament` and `M702 Unload Filament` commands but is an *optional* feature in Marlin, and not available on all printers.
+`M701 Load Filament` and `M702 Unload Filament` commands but is an *optional* feature, and not available on all printers.
 Moreover, those commands normally require using the printer's display control to use, instead of doing everything in OctoPrint.